 Here is the basic sketch.
 The subject I chose to represent were the Christian churches.
 The contemporary stylized cross is drawn with a lot of motion, indicative of the vibrant life that can be experienced in the hearts and minds of those who believe in Jesus.
 Descending from above in the form of a dove, is the Holy Spirit, who counsels each believer during their life on this earth.

 Start of blocking in color.
-The colors are symbolic: Red for the blood of Jesus, Sky Blue for the waters of baptism, Grey and Dk Brown for the believer's sin, and Gold for the King of kings.
+The colors are symbolic: Red for the blood of Jesus, Sky Blue for the waters of baptism, Grey and Dark Brown for the believer's sin, and Gold for the King of kings.

 More of the color work completed and rendering taking shape.
 The dark lines delineate the colorful shapes and give the painting a stained glass feel.